EW corrections and Heavy Boson Radiation at a high-energy muon collider: Introduction

 A muon collider is therefore both a discovery and precision machine.
 In particular, precision physics relies on both a clean experimental environment (no QCD in the initial state) and precise and reliable theoretical predictions.
 Thus, as has been the case for LEP, the calculation of electroweak (EW) corrections will be paramount for theoretical predictions in muon collisions.
-In fact, unlike other possible future electron-positron colliders, {\it e.g.}~the Future Circular Collider (FCC-ee)~\cite{FCC:2018evy,Bernardi:2022hny} and the Circular Electron-Positron Collider (CEPC) \cite{CEPCStudyGroup:2018rmc,CEPCStudyGroup:2018ghi,An:2018dwb,CEPCAcceleratorStudyGroup:2019myu,CEPCPhysicsStudyGroup:2022uwl,CEPCStudyGroup:2023quu}, at a high-energy muon collider the scope and relevance of EW corrections will be much broader, especially for a 10 TeV (or higher) collision machine.
-EW corrections at high energies can be very large, even of $\ord(1)$ w.r.t.~the leading-order (LO) prediction, and therefore are expected to be unavoidable in any phenomenological study, not only those regarding precision.
+In fact, unlike other possible future electron-positron colliders, {\it e.g.}~the Future Circular Collider (FCC-ee)~\cite{FCC:2018evy,Bernardi:2022hny} and the Circular Electron-Positron Collider (CEPC) \cite{CEPCStudyGroup:2018rmc,CEPCStudyGroup:2018ghi,An:2018dwb,CEPCAcceleratorStudyGroup:2019myu,CEPCPhysicsStudyGroup:2022uwl,CEPCStudyGroup:2023quu}, at a high-energy muon collider the scope and relevance of EW corrections will be much broader, especially for a 10 TeV (or higher) collision machine.\footnote{Similar effects, although of smaller sizes due to the associated lower energies, are expected also for high-energy $e^+e^-$ colliders (see {\it e.g.}~Ref.~\cite{Kuhn:2007ca}) as CLIC, ILC and $\rm C^3$ \cite{ILC:2013jhg,Behnke:2013lya,ILCInternationalDevelopmentTeam:2022izu,Linssen:2012hp, Lebrun:2012hj, CLIC:2016zwp, Brunner:2022usy,Bai:2021rdg, Vernieri:2022fae}.
+For such colliders, a more prominent effect originates from QED initial-state-radiation (ISR), which however in our set up would be automatically resummed within the PDF formalism.} EW corrections at high energies can be very large, even of $\ord(1)$ w.r.t.~the leading-order (LO) prediction, and therefore are expected to be unavoidable in any phenomenological study, not only those regarding precision.
 The origin of such enhancements is the so-called EW Sudakov logarithms (EWSL), which involve logarithms of ratios of the form $Q/\MW$, where $Q$ is any of the scale of the process, like the energy of the collider $\sqrt{S}$, and $\MW$ is the $W$ boson mass.

 On the one hand, such logarithms emerge from the real emission of heavy bosons $V=W, Z$ (and $H$).
 It has been shown that such mechanism can be exploited in order to leverage the sensitivity on BSM effects in the hard process \cite{Buttazzo:2020uzc, Chen:2022msz} and in general it has become a widespread notion that these effects will be ubiquitous in the muon collider physics \cite{AlAli:2021let}.
 Above all, the idea of the muon collider as a vector-boson collider has emerged, where Vector-Boson-Fusion (VBF) processes can be modelled directly via $VV$ initiated processes and the convolution of universal and process-independent parametrisations of the $V$ emission from initial-state muons \cite{Costantini:2020stv, Ruiz:2021tdt}.
 Different groups have already calculated and provided EW PDFs of $V$ bosons (and the other particles of the SM spectrum) in the muon \cite{Han:2020uid,Han:2021kes,Garosi:2023bvq}, resumming such effects.